+Agendum

+Oakland University

-Agendum Oakland University Board of Trustees Formal Session June 5, 2017
+Board of Trustees Formal Session

+June 5, 2017

-BACHELOR OF ARTS IN DANCE EDUCATION A Recommendation
+BACHELOR OF FINE ARTS IN DANCE EDUCATION AND PERFORMANCE A Recommendation

-1. Division and Department: Academic Affairs and College of Arts and Sciences, Department of Music, Theatre and Dance

-2. Introduction: The Department of Music, Theatre and Dance currently offers two dance performance programs: a liberal arts program leading to a Bachelor of Arts in Dance and a pre-professional program leading to a Bachelor of Fine Arts in Dance.
+- 1. Division and Department: Academic Affairs and College of Arts and Sciences, Department of Music, Theatre and Dance - 2.
+Introduction: The Department of Music, Theatre and Dance currently offers two dance performance programs: a liberal arts program leading to a Bachelor of Arts in Dance and a pre-professional program leading to a Bachelor of Fine Arts in Dance.
 The department seeks to add major programs leading to a Bachelor of Arts in Dance Education and a Bachelor of Fine Arts in Dance Education and Performance.
-This document contains information for the Bachelor of Arts in Dance Education program.
+This document contains information for the Bachelor of Fine Arts in Dance Education and Performance program.

-The proposed program would serve students who aspire to learn to teach dance in K-12 school or studio settings either as their primary career.
-The proposed program would serve some current students and attract new students who seek a dance education option.
+The proposed program would serve students who aspire to learn to teach dance in K-12 school or studio settings along with a performance career.
+The proposed program would serve some current students and attract new students who seek a dance education and performance option.
 The dance education programs would make Oakland more competitive in attracting and enrolling the best and brightest dancers in the state and beyond.